cmtt/dijs/README.md

 ## new Di (moduleId, lazy)

 Creates a new namespace.
+The module id serves as optional prefix for sub-modules.

-When a module id is defined, all sub-modules are available with this prefix.
-When lazy is set to true, you will need to call resolve() manually to resolve the dependency graph which might be useful for application initialization.
+In lazy mode, resolve() must be called manually to resolve the dependency graph.
+This might be useful for application initialization, as the order of provided modules is irrelevant in this case.

 ## Di.provide(id, object, passthrough)

 Provides a module in the namespace under the supplied id.
-If passthrough is true, the object will be passed without any dependency lookup.
+If passthrough is true, the object will be just passed through, no dependencies are looked up this way.

-If passthrough is not set, you can choose between the function and the array notation.
-In any case, the function parameters are the declared dependencies.
-Its return value will be stored in the namespace.

 Sub-modules can be provided with the dot delimiter: